-This section describes the imaging protocols and procedure for conducting a DCE-MRI exam.
-Suitable localizer (scout) images must be collected at the start of exam and used to confirm correct coil placement as well as selection of appropriate region to image.
-This will be followed by routine non-contrast agentenhanced sequences to delineate the number, location, and limits of tumor extension.
-Exact protocols for these imaging sequences may be determined by the local imaging norms, e.g:

-U 232 • Localizer 233 Anatomic sequences T1, T2 weighted imaging 234 • Variable Flip angle (VFA) T_1 weighted imaging (T_1 mapping) 235 3D Gradient echo volumetric imaging (dynamic imaging) 236 Anatomic, post-contrast T1 weighted sequences 237 2.1.
-Require d Characteristics of Resulting Data 238 239 240 I portion of the exam will consist of two components, both acquired using the same 3D fast ent recalled echo sequence, or equivalent, and scan locations: 241 (a) A variable e flip angle (VFA) series, for pre-contrast agent native tissue T $1$ mapping.
+227 228 229 230 231 localizer (sco as well as sel enhanced se describes the imaging protocols and procedure for conducting a DCE-MRI exam.
+Suitable ut) images must be collected at the start of exam and used to confirm correct coil placement ection of appropriate region to image.
+This will be followed by routine non-contrast agent- quences to delineate the number, location, and limits of tumor extension.
+Exact protocols for g sequences may be determined by the local imaging norms, e.g.,: 232 • Localizer 233 Anatomic sequences T1, T2 weighted imaging 234 • Variable Flip angle (VFA) T_1 weighted imaging (T_1 mapping) 235 3D Gradient echo volumetric imaging (dynamic imaging) 236 Anatomic, post-contrast T1 weighted sequences 237 2.1.
+Require d Characteristics of Resulting Data 238 239 240 portion of the exam will consist of two components, both acquired using the same 3D fast ent recalled echo sequence, or equivalent, and scan locations: 240 (a) A variable e flip angle (VFA) series, for pre-contrast agent native tissue T_1 mapping.
 242 • Ensure TR and TE values stay constant for all flip angles, 243 • Ensure that the machine gain settings are not reset automatically (using automated pre-scan 244 features) between each flip angle acquisition so that system gain settings are identical for 245 each flip angle acquisition.
 246 • Flip angles: The range of numbers of flip angles supported in the literature varies from 2-7.
 247 • Number of signal averages (NSA or NEX) \geq 2.
 248 • Fat saturation if used may alter baseline T 1 values and therefore should be consistently used 249 throughout the examination.
-250 • The pulse sequence and coils used for T_1 calculation should be the same used for the DCE- 251 MRI Protocol (see 2.1 b).
-252 Drotosol, Dulas Convensor 253 Protocol: Pulse Sequence: 254 Pulse Sequence: 3D fast spoiled gradient recalled echo or equivalent 255 Coils: Transmit: Body coil; Receive: Body coil or phased array receive coil dependent on 256 which body part is being studied, e.g., torso (pelvic applications), breast coil (breast 257 applications) 258 • Parallel imaging options are not recommended due to vendor-specific implementations of 259 such techniques and the fact that the effects of such techniques on within-patient 260 coefficients of variation in Ktrans and IAUGC ${BN}$ have not been evaluated.
-261 • No magnetization preparation schemes are specifically addressed by this Profile, including 262 the use of saturation pulses for fat suppression.
+250 • The pulse sequence and coils used for T 1 calculation should be the same used for the DCE- 251 MRI Protocol (see 2.1 b).
+252 Ducto col. Dulas Conversos 253 (D).
+DCE-IVIRI Protocol: Pulse Sequence: 254 • Pulse Sequence: 3D fast spoiled gradient recalled echo or equivalent 255 • Coils: Transmit: Body coil; Receive: Body coil or phased array receive coil dependent on which body part is being studied, e.g., tarse (polyis applications), breast coil (breast 256 257 which body part is being studied, e.g., torso (pelvic applications), breast coil (breast applications) 258 • Parallel imaging options are not recommended due to vendor-specific implementations of 258 259 • such techniques and the fact that the effects of such techniques on within-patient 260 coefficients of variation in Ktrans and IAUGC {BN} have not been evaluated.
+261 • No magnetization preparation schemes are specifically addressed by this Profile, including 262 - the use of saturation pulses for fat suppression.
 The use of such pulses may impact the 263 within-subject coefficient of variation and should be investigated prior to use.
 264 • Imaging plane - The acquisition plane should include the lesion of interest and a feeding 265 vessel with in-plane flow in order to capture a vascular input function (VIF).
-In addition, the choice of the acquisition plane should be made, where possible, to mitigate the effects of lesion motion, e.g., coronal-oblique plane for a liver lesion.
+In addition, the 266 choice of the acquisition plane should be made, where possible, to mitigate the effects of 267 lesion motion, e.g., coronal-oblique plane for a liver lesion.
+268 Frequency encoding direction: The frequency encoding direction should be adjusted so as to

-Frequency encoding direction: The frequency encoding direction should be adjusted so as to minimize motion artifact.
-This decision will be based on the location of the tumor being interrogated and its relationship to moving structures.
+269 minimize motion artifact.
+This decision will be based on the location of the tumor being 270 interrogated and its relationship to moving structures.